bond-lab/JSP3/tasks/WSD-W.md

 * Many different possibilities, so need to plan how to test
 * What works for English may not work fo Czech

+## Next steps

+* collaborate with WSD-*
+* take a look at https://github.com/bond-lab/NTUMC/blob/refactored-tagdb/ntumc/taggers/tag-llm.py
+* make sure you know exactly what your models are
+* use wn <https://pypi.org/project/wn/> for the wordnet module, wordnets are in prepare/wn-ntumc*.xml

 ## Notes